 - e.
-Use Auto Generate Node ID or explicitly set the node ID.
+Explicitly set the node ID or use Auto Generate Node ID.
 (Each node must have a unique node ID number.) - f.
 Set security on. - g.
 Select Generate Auth Key File on node1 only.
 It will be created in /etc/corosync/authkey.